 Beans come in numerous varieties consisting of both bush and pole types.
 Deciding what variety of bean you want to grow and whether to grow the bush or pole type plant is important when you are planning your garden.

 - Green beans are probably the most widely grown in the vegetable garden.
 They adapt quite well to a variety of soil types, provided the location is in an area with good drainage.
 They are also available in both bush and pole types.
 When harvesting green beans, pick them once they have reached adequate size but do not allow them to over ripen.
-When they are too ripe, the pod becomes tough, and the bean will taste bitter.
+When they’re too ripe, the pod becomes too tough and the bean will taste bitter.

 - Yellow beans only come in the bush variety.
 They are quite similar to green beans in all aspects with exception to taste and tenderness.